Closed until Monday, Schedule a callback

 The other type of equity release is called a home reversion plan; it's usually for people 65 or over.

+There's no interest to pay on the money released and no monthly payments to make.
 When the plan comes to an end, usually the property is sold and the reversion company takes its share of the sale proceeds.

 Both types of equity release give you access to funds based on the value of your home and let you continue living in your home.
 There are a few key differences between them for you to consider, though.